dgcamacho/so2021-tutorial/exercise1/sheet1.md

 ## Exercise 3 (Basic debugging)

-In the [material/](/exercise1/material) directory, you can find a second exercise code for this exercise sheet, i.e. the file `exercise3.cc`.
+In the [material/](/exercise1/material) directory, you can find another exercise code for this exercise sheet, i.e., the file `exercise3.cc`.
-Download and compile again, but this time with debug options `-Og -g` instead of `-O2`.
+Compile the code, but this time with debug options `-Og -g` instead of `-O2`.
 Run the code!
 What happens?
 The program should produce an error.

 In order to find the error(s) start the program in a debugger: